Theacebutler/keyboard_game/README.md

 # Welcome to KeyBoard Game

 ## Game concept
-Practice key placement and typeing
+Practice key placement and typing

 ## Run the game
 clone the repo